 What is Fill and Waste?

 Fill and waste activities may involve the disposal of excess soil and rock generated from grading projects or the disposal of inert materials such as rubble, concrete, bricks, broken bricks and blocks, and asphalt pavement from construction or demolition projects.
 The trucking and placement of this material may impact not only the property involved in the disposal but the roads and properties near the disposal activity.
-In the Rural Area of the County only soil and rock may be disposed of by-right.
+In the Rural Area of the county, only soil and rock may be disposed of by-right.

 The County has regulations that address how fill and waste activities occur.
-These regulation address issues such as the maximum area used, setbacks, minimum lot size, access standards, tree canopy requirements, and hours of operation.
+These regulations address issues such as the maximum area used, setbacks, minimum lot size, access standards, tree canopy requirements, and hours of operation.

 Albemarle County is seeking feedback on Fill and Waste Regulations